Started in the academic year 2009/2010, in association with the Faculty of Fine Arts from Lisbon University.

-Both ceramic and glass share several essential raw materials and also the similarity of some manufacture processes and mechanical properties of the final products.
-This affinity and the advantage of working in common territories led to the creation of the VICARTE - Glass and Ceramic for the Arts (www.vicarte.org), a transdisciplinary research unit, exploring the intersection between Art and Science and allowing the promotion and sharing of knowledge and methodologies between these two fields.
+Both ceramic and glass share several essential material constituents.
+Affinities between manufacturing processes and mechanical properties of final products reveal advantages of working in common these territories.
+This evident opportunity led to the creation of VICARTE - Glass and Ceramic for the Arts, a transdisciplinary research unit, exploring the intersection between Art and Science and allowing the promotion and sharing of knowledge and methodologies between these two fields.

-The Master's Degree in Glass and Ceramic Art and Science (MACVC), is a modification of the previous Master's Degree in Glass Art and Science (MACV).
+The Master's Degree in Glass and Ceramic Art and Science (MACVC), is an evolution and expansion of the successes of the previous Master's Degree in Glass Art and Science (MACV).

 It is the objective of this master to give artists and designers the fundamental tools to develop an artistic activity or to be integrated into the design industry of the ceramic and glass, contributing to the increase of creativity in these areas.

 This Master's Degree is also open to graduates in exact sciences, who will be able to bridge the gap between art and science and contribute to innovation in various technological processes involving these materials.

 Foreign students: 4000 € (1st year); 2000 € (2nd year)

 1st phase: 12th february to 20th may 2024

 2nd phase: 3rd June to 17th july 2024

 Accepted applicants will have to pay (within a maximum of 7 consecutive days from the date of placement) a non-refundable rate of 100 euros, which will be deducted, after registration, from the total tuition fee.
 Any payment made after the deadline will not be refunded, leaving the candidate excluded.International Applications